nanda-pratama-bekisarnet/editable-website/README.md

  --- Deploy to Cloudflare

+ - Link your github repo

+ - Create new application,
- - Create new pages and link your github repo main branch to your newly created page
+    - Create new pages (not worker)
+	- Select your repo
+	- Select main branch for production
+	- Select SvelteKit framework

- - You should see it bulding corretly and available at certail url provided by cloudflare
+ - You should see it bulding corretly and available at certain url provided by cloudflare

  - ..........